 There seems to be a growing tendency towards simplification of features: users do not appreciate being snowed under with numerous notifications and constantly haunted by sidebar ads offering products they searched or bought before.

 Sometimes a grocery shopping list app should just be a shopping list and nothing more, and there are such apps on the market.
-For example, all that Buy Me a Pie and ShopIt do is help users create shopping lists and keep them in sync with their family and friends.
+For example, all that Buy Me a Pie and ShopIt do is help users create a shopping list and keep them in sync with their family and friends.
 These apps are quite successful as it turns out.

 [the ShopIt grocery shopping app]